The Board - The Meeting Town

-Its intermediate climate of small mountain valley crossed by countless rivers and located between the sea and the high mountains gives rise to excellent land suitable for farming and grazing, surrounded by evergreen forests and snowy peaks.
-With a population of just over 1,200 inhabitants that lives within the urban area in front of the blackboard Rosselot Lake National Reserve, La Junta grows around the Plaza del Encuentro, with basic services such as Rural Medical Clinic, Carabineros (Police force), telephone, cellular net, internet, restaurants, fuel, supermarkets, shops, auto mechanic workshops, vulcanizations, hardware stores, lodges and cabins.
+Its intermediate climate of small cordillerano valley furrowed by innumerable rivers and located between the sea and the high mountains gives rise to excellent lands suitable for livestock and grazing, surrounded by evergreen forest and snowy peaks.
+With a population of just over 2000 inhabitants living within the urban area in front of the Rosselot Lake National Reserve Board, La Junta grows around its Plaza del Encuentro, with basic services such as CESFAM Health, Basic School and Liceo , Carabineros, telephone, cell phone signal, internet service, restaurants, fuels, supermarkets, auto mechanics and vulcanization workshops, hardware stores, hostels and cabins.

-Since 1986, four years after reaching the Carretera Austral to La Junta, Espacio y Tiempo® - Mountain hotel have witnessed, act and has been a part of the growth and development of the town to which we belong.
-The people who make up the team of Espacio y Tiempo® are juntinos or have become an important part of our life here, opting both for making La Junta our home, which strengthens our bond with the town and its people.
+Since 1986, four years after the Carretera Austral arrived at La Junta, at Espacio y Tiempo® - Hotel de Montaña we have been witnesses, actors and part of the growth and development of the town to which we belong.
+The people that make up the Espacio y Tiempo team are Juntinos or we have made an important part of our life here, opting in both cases to make La Junta our home, which strengthens our link with the locality and its people.

-Its privileged geographic location as northern entrance to Aysen Patagonia, Water and Life Destiny, placed before the board hang visitor as natural and tourist showcase of the North Carretera Austral.
-Since the meeting of the rivers of different valleys and therefore, roads and people, its inhabitants identify with being the people of Meeting..
+Its privileged geographic location as the northern entrance to Aysén Patagonia, Destino de Agua y Vida, places La Junta before the visitor as a natural and tourist showcase on the Carretera Austral Norte.
+Given the meeting of the rivers, of the different valleys and, therefore, of the roads and the people, its inhabitants we identify with being El Pueblo del Encuentro.

-In the seventies was crystallized and materialized the idea of building a route that crossed the continent linking the different provinces of the Chilean Patagonia, a difficult task because of the diversity of adverse effects, such as native forests, extensive wetlands, mighty rivers, topography with innumerable accidents, severe weather, lack of population and resources, etc. Since 1976 the implementation of this road began, known as the Camino Longitudinal Austral or "Carretera Austral".
+In the seventies, the idea of building a route that crosses the continent uniting the different provinces of the Chilean Patagonia was crystallized and materialized, a difficult task due to the diversity of adverse factors, such as native forests, extensive marshy areas, large rivers, topography with innumerable accidents, rigorous climate, lack of population and resources, etc. From 1976 the execution of this road started, named as, the South Southern Longitudinal Road or the "Carretera Austral".

-According to priorities, first it was built in the area of Chaitén to Coyhaique, which was delivered to public use in February 1982.
-In the same year the work began further south, on Lake General Carrera, and that’s how in 1986 was fully delivered the road to Puerto Yungay.
-Today it is possible to reach the Carretera Austral from Chaitén to Villa O'Higgins, thus having a total of 990 kms to go, with a breakthrough in the widening and paving of the road.
+According to the priorities, the sector from Chaitén to Coyhaique was first built, which was delivered to public use in February 1982.
+In that same year, work was started further south, in the Lago General Carrera sector, and was as well as in 1986, the road was completely delivered to Puerto Yungay.
+Today it is possible to arrive by the Carretera Austral, from Chaitén to Villa O'Higgins, thus having a total of 990 kms to travel, with an important advance in the widening and paving of the route.

-The Carretera Austral and its complementary cross-network enabled the integration of the Western Patagonia, vast territory of great natural reserves and beautiful landscapes.
-Its socio-economic impact began to loom as important not only in the development of animal husbandry and aquaculture, but in the generation of a new tourist destination, ideal for lovers of nature, the contemplation of flora, fauna and landscapes adventure tourism, outdoor activities and sport fishing.
+The Carretera Austral and its complementary transversal network have allowed the integration of Western Patagonia, an extensive territory of great nature reserves and beautiful landscapes.
+Its socio-economic impact began to be seen in an important way not only in the development of livestock and aquaculture, but in the generation of a new tourist destination, ideal for nature lovers, the contemplation of flora, fauna and landscapes and adventure tourism, outdoor activities and sport fishing.

-The rainy weather, the basic element that creates the natural beauty of our region, invites tourists to enjoy the four seasons, each with its own particular charm: the pleasant summer temperatures, the incomparable landscapes of autumn, winter force and all the splendor that dazzles us in the spring.
-Even when temperatures often reach 0º in winter it allows develop tourist activities outdoors normally.
+The rainy climate, fundamental element that generates the natural beauty of our region, invites the tourist to enjoy the four climatic seasons, each one with its particular charm: the pleasant temperatures of the summer, the incomparable landscapes of the autumn, the force of the winter and everything the splendor that dazzles us in the spring.
+Even when the temperature often drops below 0º in winter, it usually allows outdoor activities to take place.

-The Aysén Region has a drainage system comprising six major watersheds: Palena, Cisnes, Aysén, Baker, Bravo and Pascua rivers are fed by numerous lakes and lagoons that transform it into a paradise of sport fishing and other recreational activities that bring nature: rafting, kayaking or catanoas, biking, hiking, horseback riding, etc.
+The Region of Aysén has a hydrographic system that includes six important basins: Palena, Cisnes, Aysén, Baker, Bravo and Easter, rivers that are supplied by numerous lakes and lagoons that transform it into a paradise of sport fishing and all recreational activities that approach the nature: downhill rivers, kayak rides, mountain biking, hiking, horseback riding, etc.

-Espacio y Tiempo® - Mountain hotel is located in the center of the first of these basins, Palena Basin, which meets all the requirements to be considered a freshwater reserve given the value and importance of the quantity and quality of its waters and its surroundings little intervention.
+Espacio y Tiempo® - Hotel de Montaña is located in the center of the first of these basins, the Palena Basin, which meets all the requirements to be considered a reserve of fresh water given the value and importance of quantity and quality of its waters and its environment little intervention.

-All this, wrapped in a friendly environment with the security offered by the Chilean Patagonia for all visitors, makes us part of this world-class tourist destination: Aysén Patagonia Water and Life Destiny.
+All this, wrapped in a friendly environment with the security offered by Chilean Patagonia to all its visitors, makes us part of this international tourist destination: Aysén Patagonia, Destination of Water and Life.